Pere Ubu: 1970s

 The band first performed live on December 31, 1975.
-On March 18, 1976, they released "Final Solution" backed with "Cloud 149."
-Guitarist Peter Laughner, who had been suffering with substance abuse, left the group shortly after the release of the single.
-He would die of acute pancreatitis on June 22, 1977.
+On March 18, 1976, they released the single "Final Solution"/"Cloud 149."
+Guitarist Peter Laughner, who had been suffering from alcoholism and abusing other substances, left the group shortly after the release of the single.
+He would die of acute pancreatitis on June 22, 1977, aged 24.

 "Street Waves" backed with "My Dark Ages (I Don't Get Around)" was released as a single on October 12, 1976.
-Mercury Records A&R man Cliff Burnstein came across the single in a record store, and persuaded the band to sign to Blank Records, a short-lived imprint of Mercury he was developing.
-Bassist Tim Wright left the band to join DNA; Tony Maimone was recruited as a replacement.
-On November 26, 1977, music journalist Jon Savage coined the term "post-punk" in an issue of Sounds, to describe Ohio bands such as Devo and Pere Ubu, alongside a variety of British groups.
+Mercury Records A&R representative Cliff Burnstein came across the single in a record store and persuaded the band to sign to Blank Records, a short-lived imprint of Mercury he was developing.
+Bassist Tim Wright left the band to join the New York-based no wave band DNA, and Tony Maimone was recruited as a replacement.
+On November 26, 1977, music journalist Jon Savage coined the term "post-punk" in Sounds magazine, to describe Ohio bands such as Devo and Pere Ubu alongside a variety of British groups.

 Pere Ubu's debut album The Modern Dance was released in February 1978.
 The record featured a song by Peter Laughner and was recorded over several months between the band's early Hearpen singles.
 Most of the songs were written before work on the album began.'
-The album sold poorly upon release, but was critically acclaimed and became influential in the early underground and alternative rock scene.
+The album sold poorly upon release, but was critically acclaimed and became influential on early alternative rock.

-By late 1978, the band began recording their second album, Dub Housing, the title being inspired by a block of identical row houses in Baltimore.
+By late 1978, the band began recording their second album, Dub Housing, the title being inspired by a block of identical rowhouses in Baltimore as likened to the heavy use of delay in dub music.
 The album was recorded with the intention of creating a set of interconnected tracks that worked together as a cohesive whole.
-Dub Housing was released on November 17, 1978, through Chrysalis Records; it was ranked the thirteenth best album of 1978 by Sounds and later eighth by the NME.
+Dub Housing was released on November 17, 1978, through Chrysalis Records; it was ranked the thirteenth best album of 1978 by Sounds and later eighth by NME.

 On September 19, 1979, Pere Ubu released New Picnic Time.
 Guitarist Tom Herman subsequently quit and the group briefly disbanded.
-It soon reformed with guitarist Mayo Thompson of Red Krayola who had previously toured with the band in England in 1978.
+It soon reformed with Mayo Thompson of Red Krayola, who had previously toured with the band in England in 1978.